Kansalaisareena/hiiop/README.md

 ## Overview

 Hiiop is a social platform for connecting volunteer workers to volunteer tasks.
-It is run by Kansalaisareena and was originally developed by Futurice for OP Bank who donated it to Kansalaiseraana.
+It is run by Kansalaisareena and was originally developed by Futurice for OP Bank who donated it to Kansalaisareena.

 ## Dependencies